DataBiosphere/terra/docs/dev-guides/personal-environments.md

 2. Membership in the Google group [dsde-engineering](https://groups.google.com/a/broadinstitute.org/g/dsde-engineering) for access to private Github repos and [ArgoCD](https://argoproj.github.io/argo-cd/)
 3. A public GitHub account
-4. A linkage between this GitHub account and your Broad account, using the [Broad Institute GitHub App](https://broad-github.appspot.com/).
+4. A linkage between this GitHub account and a Broad account, using the [Broad Institute GitHub App](https://broad-github.appspot.com/).
 5. (helpful) SSH credentials for using GitHub
 6. Membership in the private Git team for Platform Foundations.
 7. A first initial and last name.
-I'm using `jcarlton` throughout so I don't have to edit commands and outputs from my sessions.
+Using `jcarlton` in these examples.

 For most permissions issues, contact DevOps.

 See also the [DSP's Getting Started with `kubectl`](https://docs.dsp-devops.broadinstitute.org/kubernetes/kubectl-getting-started) and [Terraform Best Practices](https://docs.dsp-devops.broadinstitute.org/best-practices-guides/terraform).
 ## Step 1: Terraform Orchestration for Terra Environment
-We use terraform to set up cloud services, accounts, and artifacts that our services need, but not for deploying the services themselves.
+Terra uses terraform to set up cloud services, accounts, and artifacts that our services need, but not for deploying the services themselves.
 These resources are all managed outside of Kubernetes.
 At this point, the [existing documentation](https://docs.dsp-devops.broadinstitute.org/mc-terra/mcterra-quickstarts#Create-a-new-namespaced-environment-in-an-existing-cluster) in the DevOps Confluence is applicable, and some of the following borrows from it.
 The process involves two different pull requests in different repositories.
 The first is a change to the [terraform-ap-depoyments](https://github.com/broadinstitute/terraform-ap-deployments) repo, and the subject is any cloud dependencies that must be instantiated for the new environment.
-Different use cases will have different needs here, but for Workspace Manager we're interested in the following.
+Different use cases will have different needs here, but for Workspace Manager all that is needed is the following.

 The Broad's Terraform modules live in a public repository called [terraform-ap-modules](https://github.com/broadinstitute/terraform-ap-modules).
 These are combined with generated private client modules, variables, and secrets to instantiate the actual environments and artifacts.
-The latter are contained in the private repo [terraform-ap-deployments](https://github.com/broadinstitute/terraform-ap-deployments), and this is the one we need to change.
+The latter are contained in the private repo [terraform-ap-deployments](https://github.com/broadinstitute/terraform-ap-deployments), and this is the one to change.
 See this [DevOps Portal entry](https://docs.dsp-devops.broadinstitute.org/mc-terra/mcterra-deployment#Infrastructure---Terraform) for more background.

-First, we declare a new Terra Environment in [atlantis.yaml](https://github.com/broadinstitute/terraform-ap-deployments/blob/master/atlantis.yaml#L70).
+First, declare a new Terra Environment in [atlantis.yaml](https://github.com/broadinstitute/terraform-ap-deployments/blob/master/atlantis.yaml#L70).
 A new object in a yaml array describes the top-level properties of the environment.
 Note that "environment" here is a set of conventions for creating a stand-alone instance of one or more services, and not anything specific in k8s or Terraform.
 Mine looks like this: